Ayushjain2205/zappmint-0g/README.md

 ---

-### 🔗 Powered by Zora Coins & 0G Network
+### 🔗 Powered by 0G Network

-We use the [Zora Coins SDK](https://docs.zora.co/coins/sdk) to mint ERC-20 tokens on the 0G-Galileo-Testnet for each app.
+We mint ERC-20 tokens directly on the 0G-Galileo-Testnet for each app, leveraging 0G's fast blockchain infrastructure and decentralized storage.
 This enables seamless, cost-effective token creation that feels native to the Zapp creation flow.

 **Network Details:**